eduardocholuck/cloud_types_classification/README.md

 ### Confusion Matrix

-Across all four CNN configurations tested, the confusion matrices (Figures 03 to 06) revealed that overall classification performance was strongly influenced by architectural choices such as the number of convolutional layers, the number of feature maps, and the activation function.
+Across all five CNN configurations tested, the confusion matrices (Figures 03 to 07) revealed that overall classification performance was strongly influenced by architectural choices such as the number of convolutional layers, the number of feature maps, the activation function, and the optimizer used.

 The BM (Figure 03) and BM + n_feature increse (Figure 04) changes generally maintained solid diagonal patterns, showing robust performance despite an increase in parameters when using 15 features.
+Both models were able to classify Clear Sky and Cumulus clouds with high accuracy in all experiments, while Cirrus hadn't the best performance in the BM, but improved in the BM + n_feature increase.

 Figure 03 - Base Model and Base Model with no Dropout (ND)